-This book should hit the shelves by Christmas 2020!
+This book should hit the shelves not long into 2021!
 Feel free to read the introduction:

 In general, humans are not very good at understanding how we construct our thinking and the unconscious intentions behind this construction.
 You might say: Of course we’re not: they’re unconscious!
 But they don’t have to be!
 So how can we make them more conscious?
 To use some psychology language, we lack the metacognitive capacity to think about our thinking from a developmental perspective.
 In my research, I found that self-awareness and intention are the mechanisms that make developmental cognitive growth possible and together we will uncover our level of self-awareness and the unconscious intention behind our actions.
 Then we'll look at changing them in order to grow our thinking Vertically.

-In this book, I will explore how certain cognitive heuristics (shortcuts) facilitate cognitive growth with just a little self-awareness.
-Throughout the book several fields of psychology will be touched on to show they work together to produce how we think; such as metacognition, stage development, thinking, memory and general intelligence.
-I will also introduce you to a novel, more encompassing theory called Constructed Development Theory, and it’s four pillars: Intention, Awareness, Choice and Response, which together lead to our habituated Thinking Styles.
+In this book, we will explore how certain cognitive heuristics (shortcuts) facilitate cognitive growth with just a little self-awareness.
+Throughout the book several fields of psychology will be touched on to show how they work together to produce how we think; such as metacognition, stage development, thinking, memory and general intelligence.
+I will also introduce you to a novel, more encompassing theory called Constructed Development Theory, and it’s four pillars: Intention, Awareness, Choice and Response(TM), which together lead to our habituated Thinking Styles.